 All Student Conduct Code complaints should be written out on an Incident Report, signed, and turned into the Dean of Students.

 Students who are residents of Utah enrolled in TUN online programs may file a complaint with the Utah Division of Consumer Protection.
-The complaint form can be found at http://www.dcp.utah.gov/complaints/index.html.
-The complaint may be sent in via U.S. mail or by facsimile.
+The complaint form may be sent in via U.S. mail or by facsimile.

 In addition to the complaint options outlined on this web page, TUN students who are completing a rotation, internship, practicum, clerkship, or fieldwork assignment in the state of Texas may file a complaint with the Texas Higher Education Coordinating Board.
-The complaint form and procedure can be found at: www.thecb.state.tx.us/studentcomplaints.
-The web address for the rules governing student complaints – Title 19 of the Texas Administrative Code, Sections 1.110-1.120 can be found at: http://texreg.sos.state.tx.us/public/readtac$ext.ViewTAC?tac_view=5&ti=19&pt=1&ch=1&sch=E&rl=Y
+Information on the rules governing student complaints, can be found by visiting Title 19 of the Texas Administrative Code, Sections 1.110-1.120.

 Touro University Nevada is committed to providing reasonable accommodations to students with documented disabilities.
 Policies and procedures must ensure that students with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs or activities or otherwise be subjected to discrimination under programs offered by the University.